alexandermishin13/rcrecv-daemon/README.md

-# rcreceiver
+# rcrecv-daemon

-FreeBSD RC receiver daemon for my gpiorcrecv-kmod driver.
+FreeBSD RC receiver daemon for the rcrecv-kmod driver.

 ## About